 The minimum days to first flowering (38.75 days) was observed with treatment T2 (N @170 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T4 (N @200 kg/ha P@150 kg/ha K @ 100 kg/ha) with 39.85 days.
-Maximum days to first flowering (46.44 days) was observed in T1 (control).
-The minimum days to 50% flowering (45.81 days) was observed with treatment T2 (N @170 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T4 (N @200 kg/ha P@150 kg/ha K @ 100 kg/ha) with 46.90 days.
-Maximum days to 50% flowering (54.67 days) was observed in T1 (control).
-The earliness in flowering observed in brinjal under the treatment with lower nitrogen levels (N @ 170 kg/ha, P @ 150 kg/ha, K @ 100 kg/ha) compared to the recommended dose of fertilizer (RDF) (200:150:100 kg NPK/ha) can be attributed to the more moderated nitrogen supply.
+Maximum days to first flowering (46.44 days) were observed in T1 (control).
+The minimum days to 50% flowering (45.81 days) was observed with treatment T2 (N @170 kg/ha P@150 kg/ha K @ 100 kg/ha), followed by T4 (N @200 kg/ha P@150 kg/ha K @ 100 kg/ha) with 46.90 days.
+Maximum days to 50% flowering (54.67 days) were observed in T1 (control).
+The earliness in flowering observed in brinjal under the treatment with lower nitrogen levels (N @ 170 kg/ha, P @ 150 kg/ha, K @ 100 kg/ha) compared to the recommended dose of fertilizer (RDF) (200:150:100 kg NPK/ha) can be attributed to the more moderate nitrogen supply.
 Nitrogen is essential for vegetative growth, but excessive nitrogen can delay flowering as the plant focuses on leaf and stem development.
 The reduced nitrogen level in the 170 kg/ha treatment likely shifted the plant's energy towards reproductive development sooner, triggering earlier flowering.
 Additionally, the consistent levels of phosphorus and potassium supported the timely initiation of flowering, as these nutrients are critical for flower development and energy transfer within the plant.
 This balanced nutrient management allowed for quicker transition from vegetative to reproductive stages, promoting earlier flowering.
 Similar findings were reported by Ihsan et al., (2023).

 Number of flowers and fruits per plant

-The maximum number of flowers per plant (22.43 flowers) was observed with treatment T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T7 (N @220 kg/ha P@150 kg/ha K @ 100 kg/ha) with 20.79 flowers.
-Minimum number of flowers per plant (14.06 flowers) was observed in T1 (control).
+The maximum number of flowers per plant (22.43 flowers) was observed with treatment T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha), followed by T7 (N @220 kg/ha P@150 kg/ha K @ 100 kg/ha) with 20.79 flowers.
+The minimum number of flowers per plant (14.06 flowers) was observed in T1 (control).
 The maximum number of fruits per plant (8.23 fruits) was observed with treatment T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T7 (N @220 kg/ha P@150 kg/ha K @ 100 kg/ha) with 8.13 fruits.
-Minimum number of fruits per plant (5.27 fruits) was observed in T1 (control).
+The minimum number of fruits per plant (5.27 fruits) was observed in T1 (control).
 The higher number of flowers and, subsequently, more fruits in brinjal observed under the treatment with increased nitrogen levels (N @ 230 kg/ha, P @ 150 kg/ha, K @ 100 kg/ha) compared to the recommended dose of fertilizer (RDF) (200:150:100 kg NPK/ha) can be attributed to the enhanced vegetative growth and improved nutrient availability.
 The additional nitrogen in the 230 kg/ha treatment likely promoted more robust plant growth, resulting in greater biomass and a stronger overall plant structure, which can support a higher number of flowers.
 This increased flowering potential directly correlates with a higher fruit set.
 Furthermore, the balanced phosphorus and potassium levels ensured proper flower and fruit development, enhancing the plant's ability to convert flowers into fruits.
 The combination of optimal nutrient supply with the extra nitrogen contributed to better overall reproductive success, leading to more flowers and fruits.
 Similar findings were reported by Shahi et al., (2021).

 Fruit weight and fruit yield